Shopping in Hastings Old Town

 Hastings flower making museum

-I can’t list all the fabulous shops you’ll find in the Old Town.
-But, if you want lots and lots of independent shops, that stock local produce and support local producers, as well as doing their bit to recycle, reuse and minimise their carbon footprint, all with a real sense of community, this is the place for you.
+If you want lots and lots of independent shops that stock local produce and support local producers, as well as doing their bit to recycle, reuse and minimise their carbon footprint, all with a real sense of community, this is the place for you.
 It’s compact, bohemian, it has a great sense of fun and even the buildings have their own story to tell.
 And it definitely skyrockets Hastings into one of my favourite places to shop!

-If you like this post about shopping in Hastings, you may also like:
+If you like this post about shopping in Hastings Old Town, you may also like:

 Hastings Museums